How to Fix Crawlability Issues in Google Search Console

 Published On - 11/07/2023

-For your website to be more visible and to receive more organic traffic, search engines must efficiently index and crawl it.
-Crawl errors can have negative consequences on your website's search engine rankings and prevent your content from showing up in search results.
-However, there's no need to panic.
+However, there’s no need to panic.
 You can access various valuable insights like how search engines crawl & index your website and Crawl Errors in Google Search Console.
 In this blog post, we will discuss effective strategies to fix crawl issues in Google Search Console to ensure that your website receives optimal visibility and indexing.

 What Do We Mean by Crawl Errors?